julzaza/wildwitchherbs/_posts/2026-01-20-visionary-psychoactive-plants-global-traditions.md

 Found across Eurasia, *Amanita muscaria* appears in folklore associated with seasonal rites and trance lore.
 It was often treated as a plant of the **threshold between worlds**, invoked in stories about winter solstice ceremonies or ancestral communion.

-**CAUTION:** This species contains compounds that can cause delirium and disorientation; historical references emphasize ritual containment and respect.
+**CAUTION:** Historical accounts consistently frame this mushroom with caution, emphasizing ritual containment rather than casual use, as it contains compounds that can cause delirium and disorientation.

 ---